Recovery-Oriented System of Care (ROSOC)

 - Decrease overall healthcare and other community costs

 ROSOC was originally the Chronic Users System of Care (CUSOC), a 2-year pilot project funded by County Medical Services Program’s (CMSP) Local Health Connections (LHC).
 Due to the lack of continued funding, CUSOC ended after the pilot project ran its course.
 MCAVHN realized the value of the continuation of the program, and adapted CUSOC into ROSOC.
-Delivery of case management services continued with funding from multiple private foundation grants, local support of Mendocino County Health and Human Services, and occasional asset forfeiture funds.
+Delivery of case management services were continued with funding from multiple private foundation grants, local support of Mendocino County Health and Human Services, and occasional asset forfeiture funds.

 Services are based on willingness to participate.
 Clients do not have to enter the program agreeing to anything but engagement with care managers.
 Goals are consistent with probation and other legal sanctions, as well as personal recovery goals.